 5. Other People – live at The Echo club (March 14th, 2016)

 And here’s the moment when Trevor’s energetic sound contrasts a lot with the mood of the song.
 This “Other People” arrangement is a rarity, very funky and jazzy, and almost completely stripped of all the drama that it has now.
 What links the music with lyrics is noticeable only through LP’s vocals in Echo performance.
 Even the percussion is jazzy and it corresponds more with the guitar than with her singing.
-And in general, “Other People” from Echo is a completely different song compared to the EP version or current live performances.
+And in general, Echo’s “Other People” is a completely different song compared to the EP version or current live performances.